kecnry/crimpl/docs/RemoteSlurm.md

 s.run_script(script)
 ```

-By default this takes place in the 'default' conda environment, but can be overridden by passing `conda_env` to `run_script` (a new environment is created if one with the same name does not yet exist).
+By default this takes place in the 'default' conda environment if conda is installed on the remote machine, otherwise will run without a conda environment.
+These defaults can be overridden by passing `conda_env` to `run_script` (a new environment is created if one with the same name does not yet exist).
 For example:

 ```
 s.run_script(["conda install condadeps -y",
               "pip install pipdeps"],
              conda_env='my_custom_env')
 ```

+To force crimpl to not use conda even if it is installed, pass `conda_env=False`.

 Alternatively, you could include all of these same instructions in the job script and they would be run within the scheduler itself.